Princess Henriette of Liechtenstein

 Princess Henriette of Liechtenstein (German: Henriette Maria Norberta, Prinzessin von und zu Liechtenstein; 6 June 1843 – 24 December 1931) was a Princess of Liechtenstein and member of the Princely House of Liechtenstein.

 Family

-Henriette was the seventh daughter and eighth child of Alois II, Prince of Liechtenstein and his wife Countess Franziska Kinsky of Wchinitz and Tettau.
+Henriette was the seventh daughter and eighth child of Alois II, Prince of Liechtenstein and Countess Franziska Kinsky of Wchinitz and Tettau.
 She was a sister of Johann II, Prince of Liechtenstein and Franz I, Prince of Liechtenstein.

 Marriage and issue

 On 26 April 1865, in Vienna, she married her first cousin Prince Alfred of Liechtenstein (Prague, 11 June 1842 - Frauenthal castle, 8 October 1907), the son of Prince Franz de Paula of Liechtenstein (1802–1887) and Countess Julia Eudoxia Potocka-Piława (1818–1895), older brother of Prince Franz de Paula of Liechtenstein, and cousin and brother-in-law of Franz I of Liechtenstein.
 The couple had ten children together.